 I first looked to the mountains when I was five and growing up on the edge of a countryside town I was connected to nature all the time; so mountains were only another exotic playground to explore.
 My first climb was at the age of 14 and it was since then that I realised I was born for it.

-How do you think trekking and climbing helps people grow or evolve on other levels?
+How do you think trekking and climbing help people grow or evolve on other levels?

 Today’s lifestyle pollutes our minds with information and noise and does not allow us much space to "self-think".
 Mountaineering does.